5 Questions To Ask Your Bulky Waste Contractor

 Given the increasing scrutiny being placed on an organisation’s sustainability, effective waste management is an area that has the potential to have a hugely positive impact – not just from an environmental perspective but financially, too.
-However, when it comes to choosing the right waste partner, it can be difficult to know where to start.
+However, when it comes to choosing the right partner for your commercial bulky waste, it can be difficult to know where to start.

 1. Are you registered with the Environment Agency?

 It’s a basic point but one that is often, rather worryingly, overlooked: only organisations that are registered as waste carriers with the Environment Agency should be used to remove waste.
 Carriers that aren’t registered are operating illegally and organisations disposing of waste risk criminal prosecution and civil liability if they employ their services.
 At the outset, waste partners should be asked to show proof of registration.
 If they are unable to provide this, then look elsewhere.

 2. What insurance policies do you have in place?